FZU-N/URWKV/README.md

 ## License

-This repository is released under the Apache 2.0 license as found in the LICENSE file.
+This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/FZU-N/URWKV/blob/main/LICENSE) file.

 ## Acknowledgement

-URWKV is built with reference to the code of the following projects: [RWKV](https://github.com/BlinkDL/RWKV-LM) and [Vision-RWKV](https://github.com/OpenGVLab/Vision-RWKV).&#x20;
+URWKV is built with reference to the code of the following projects: [RWKV](https://github.com/BlinkDL/RWKV-LM), [Vision-RWKV](https://github.com/OpenGVLab/Vision-RWKV), and [BiFormer](https://github.com/FZU-N/BiFormer).
+Thanks for their awesome work!